hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* global align left, right or default.

-	* global config float precision
+	* global format config for display purposes

+		* float precision.

+		* integer to float conversion.

+		* pre-cooked neat and raw modes

-	* search and if required replace support
+	* search and if required replace support.

+	* support markers including implicit ones (@mCUR, @mEND).

 * Edit (Cut/Paste/Delete/Modify a cell) and Insert (rows/cols) operations trigger cell recalculations only for cells which are affected by it (edits propogate the changes across dependent cells).